mendersoftware/mender-docs/10.Downloads/docs.md

 #### Install using the APT repository

-Before installing the Mender client, you need to set up the Mender APT repository.
-Afterwards, you can install and update the Mender client using the `apt` command line interface.
+Before installing the Mender clients, you need to set up the Mender APT repository.
+Afterwards, you can install and update the Mender clients using the `apt` command line interface.

 ##### Set up the APT repository